fferflo/einx/docs/source/faq/solver.rst

 for the input and output tensor, respectively.
 Inputs and outputs are separated by ``->``, and multiple tensors on each side are separated by ``,``.
 The order of the tensors matches the order of the parameters and return values of the einx function.

-Most functions also accept abbreviated operation strings to avoid redundancy and facilitate more concise expressions.
+Most functions also accept shorthand operation strings to avoid redundancy and facilitate more concise expressions.
 For example, in ``einx.mean`` the output expression can be implicitly determined from the input expression by removing marked axes, and can therefore be omitted (see :func:`einx.reduce`):

 ..  code::